6.5 UVIS Spectral Elements

 When a point source is positioned in the lower right quadrant of the UVIS detector, out-of-focus reflections between the CCD and windows appear along a diagonal from the source towards the upper left, well removed from the source.
 These figure-eight shaped ghosts gradually move outside the field of view as the target moves out of the lower right corner.
 They contain a few percent of the flux of the target.
 Ghosts from a bright, saturated star are visible in the F606W exposure shown in Figure 6.13.
 Note that smaller window ghosts appear closer to the target; they are due to reflections between the window surfaces.
 In this case, the source from which the ghosts originate is so saturated that excessive charge has bloomed column-wise above and below the PSF (see Section 5.4.5 for a discussion of charge overflow due to saturation).

 To prevent the worst effects of window ghosts, avoid placing very bright targets on the D quadrant.
 Also, pay attention to the location of key science targets if bright sources are in the lower right area of the field of view.
-The production of window ghosts has been modeled and an aid to observers has been produced to enable them to estimate the position of ghosts for a given field of view and ORIENT (WFC3 ISR 2011-16).
+The production of window ghosts has been modeled and an aid to observers has been produced to enable them to estimate the position of ghosts for a given field of view and ORIENT (WFC3 ISR 2011-16); this map is available as an XML overlay in APT (when viewing in Aladin, select "Window Ghosts" from the "Instrument Fields of Views (FoV)" menu).
 If ORIENTs are necessary, they must be requested in the Phase I proposal; the ORIENT special requirements can then be imposed within APT at the Phase II proposal preparation stage to control the positioning of bright sources on the detector.
 See Section 7.2.2 of the Phase II Proposal Instructions, which gives detailed information on the relationship between detector coordinates, spacecraft coordinates, and ORIENT.

 Filter Ghosts